 The following are the categories of IPTs in the Company’s manual:

-To facilitate recording of IPTs, each Group subsidiary’s Controller shall establish two holding accounts that will be used in recording IPTs – one to record Mandated IPTs and the other to record Non-Mandated IPTs.
-Transactions recorded under these two holding accounts will then be cleared monthly to the proper accounts.
+To facilitate recording of IPTs and material RPTs, each Group subsidiary’s Controller shall establish three holding accounts that will be used in recording IPTs and material RPTs – one to record Mandated IPTs, another to record Non-Mandated IPTs, and a third to record material RPTs.
+Transactions recorded under these holding accounts will then be cleared monthly to the proper accounts.
 The transactions that are recorded under the holding accounts will then be reported on a quarterly basis to the CFO for consolidation which will then be submitted to the ARC for evaluation and review.

 The Group’s agro-industrial workers enjoy one of the most attractive compensation and benefit packages.
 Complementing government-mandated privileges for all employees and qualified dependents is a broad range of free medical and dental services, a comprehensive retirement package, and voluntary plans for providential and insurance benefits.